Learning Using Generated Privileged Information by Text-to-Image Diffusion Models: Experiments

 \textbf{Baselines and backbones.} As baseline, we choose the DistilBERT model \cite{Sanh-EMC-2019}, a variant of BERT \cite{Devlin-NAACL-2019} that exhibits good performance with a reasonable number of learnable parameters.
 For a fair comparison with the baseline, we employ the DistilBERT architecture for our students as well.
 Moreover, the text encoder inside the multimodal teachers is also based on DistilBERT.
 To encode the generated images, we alternatively employ the pre-trained image encoder of the CLIP architecture \cite{Radford-ICML-2021}, or the pre-trained ViT \cite{Dosovitskiy-ICLR-2021} model.
 We thus obtain a teacher based on DistilBERT+ViT (Teacher 1), and a teacher based on DistilBERT+CLIP (Teacher 2).
 We distill the knowledge from Teacher 1 into a student based on DistilBERT (Student 1), and the knowledge from Teacher 2 into a different student (Student 2), which is also based on DistilBERT.
 We underline that the two students have the same architecture, but they differ in terms of the source providing the privileged information.

 \textbf{Hyperparameters.} We train the models with the AdamW \cite{Loshchilov-ICLR-2019} optimizer using a learning rate of $5 \cdot 10^{-5}$ with linear decay, which converges to good optima across all our experiments.
-The baseline DistilBERT, the teachers and the students are each trained for 100 epochs.
+The baseline DistilBERT, the teachers and the students are each trained for 100 epochs on an Nvidia GeForce GTX 1080Ti GPU with 11 GB of VRAM.
 In all the experiments, we use a mini-batch size of 14 samples.
 Following previous works on knowledge distillation \cite{Ba-NIPS-2014,Lopez-ICLR-2016}, we soften the output of the teacher using the temperature $\tau$.
 We validate this hyperparameter in the range $1$-$10$, achieving optimal results with $\tau=8$.
 The hyperparameters $\alpha$ and $\beta$ from Eq.~\eqref{eq_loss_KD} are validated in the range from $0.1$ to $5$.
 The optimal values are $\alpha=3$ and $\beta=1$.

 \textbf{Data preprocessing.} Before generating images with Stable Diffusion v2 \cite{Rombach-CVPR-2022}, we perform some preprocessing steps to clean up the text samples.
 For the IMDB data set, we remove the HTML tags that are sometimes present in movie reviews.
 For the 20 Newsgroups data set, we discard email addresses and subjects, using the remaining content as text prompt.
 For the English News and English WikiNews data sets, we provide the target word or multi-word phrase in each sentence as input for the text-conditional diffusion model.
 This is because the task is to identify the complexity of the target words, not of the whole sentences.